artemkv/artemkv.github.io/cryptography.md

 openssl dgst -sha256 -verify public_key.pem -signature signature.bin document.doc
 ```

-- As the private key is only known the sender, and the message can only be decrypted by the corresponding pubic key, only the sender could create the correct signature
+- As the private key is only known the sender, and the message can only be decrypted by the corresponding public key, only the sender could create the correct signature
 - This not only confirms the document is coming from the correct source, but also that it wasn't modified in transit
 - Only sign the document you yourself issue!